pengyue2/pengyue2.github.io/mgsv.md

 and deliberately humorous distraction items.
 These tools support multiple playstyles without explicitly labeling any as optimal.

-Enemy AI operates within a persistent system.
+Enemy AI operates within a persistent revenge system.
-Over time, enemies adapt their equipment and behavior based on observed player tendencies, such as increased helmet usage in response to frequent headshots.
+Over time, enemies adapt their equipment and behavior based on observed player tendencies, such as increased helmet usage in response to frequent headshots.[^1]

+[^1]: Detailed mechanics are documented on the MGSV Wiki: https://metalgear.fandom.com/wiki/Enemy_preparedness

 ![Enemy adaptation: increased helmet usage](images/mgsv_enemy_helmet.jpg)